codemagic-ci-cd/codemagic-sample-projects/integrations/sentry_integration_demo_project/README.md

 [**Sentry**](https://sentry.io/from/crashlytics/) is a crash reporting platform that provides you with real-time insight into production deployments with info to reproduce and fix crashes.

-This sample project shows hot to upload your **dSYM** files to Sentry directly from your workflow.
+This sample project shows how to upload your **dSYM** files to Sentry directly from your workflow.

 ## Configure access to Sentry